nscoding/sleep-osx/README.md

 Sleep
 =========

-A Swift app to sleep your computer from Spotlight
+A Swift app to put your computer to sleep directly from Spotlight.
+Just build the app and install it in your applications folder.

 [<img src="Sleep.jpg">](http://nscoding.co.uk)